insect-biome-atlas/coidb/README.md

 ## How it works

+### Filtering
 Firstly, the input file is extracted and the TSV file with taxonomic information and sequence data for each record is identified.
-This TSV file is then filtered by:
+This TSV file is then filtered
+by:

 1. Selecting a useful subset of columns
 2. Only keeping records with `COI-5P` in the `marker_code` column.